gregoooh/music_apriori_recommender/Spotify-Recomendation.md

 ![](Spotify-Recomendation_files/figure-gfm/network_graph-1.png)<!-- -->

-From the graph we notice that Paramore’s songs are often in the same playlist as other songs from the Pop Punk genre (Fall Out Boy, MCR etc.)
+From the graph we notice that Panic’s songs are often in the same playlist as other songs from the Pop Punk genre (Fall Out Boy, MCR etc.)

 # Conclusion